Windows container requirements

 - At least 4 GB RAM available for the virtualized Hyper-V host.

-- Windows Server 2016, or Windows 10 on the host system, and Windows Server (Full, Core) or Nano Server in the virtual machine.
+- Windows Server build 1709, Windows Server 2016, or Windows 10 on the host system, and Windows Server (Full, Core) in the virtual machine.

 - A processor with Intel VT-x (this feature is currently only available for Intel processors).